TheMackemNerd/peloworkout/README.md

 * Connects to Bluetooth FTMS bikes
 * Displays live power, cadence, speed, and resistance
+* Displays live heart-rate via Bluetooth heart-rate monitor (optional)
 * Tracks total distance and total power for the workout
 * Tracks maximum speed and power
-* Calculates estimated calorie burn based on mechanical effort
+* Adaptive estimated calorie burn
+  * Uses total power, but blends in heart rate data and optional user profile metrics where available
 * Displays a live effort graph for the whole workout
 * Displays a workout summary screen
 * Uploads workouts to Strava in .tcx format